koteth/python_mcl/README.md

 This module implements the Markov Cluster algorithm created by Stijn van Dongen and described in http://www.library.uu.nl/digiarchief/dip/diss/1895620/inhoud.htm.

-This implementation is not yet optimized for large networks.
+This implementation is still in beta and is not yet optimized for large networks.

 ![example] (example.png)